Nanami Shiono: Reputation and awards

 Although her first works were well received in Japan, it was not until the publication of Umi no Miyako no Monogatari that she became a best-selling author.
 Umi no Miyako no Monogatari became a literary phenomenon in the 1980s, eliciting reviews that compared Venice to Japan and sought hints about the future of Japan in her book.
 Her books were first published in Korea in 1995, and Roma-jin no Monogatari quickly became a bestseller there (Roma-in Iyagi in Korean).

 Shiono was awarded the Mainichi Publishing Culture Award from the Mainichi daily newspaper for Runesansu no Onna-tachi.
 In 1982, Umi no Miyako no Monogatari won the Suntory Literary Prize.
 She won the Kikuchi Kan Prize the following year.
 For Roma-jin no Monogatari, she was awarded the Shincho Literary Prize.
 She received the Shiba Ryotaro Prize in 1999, and in 2002 the Italian government conferred upon her the Grande Ufficiale Order of Merit for introducing Italian history and culture to Japan.

 In Japan, opinions about Shiono's work are divided.
 Her works have been praised for their historical sweep, but have also been called oversimplified depictions of moments in history that were in fact multi-faceted and complicated.
 Professional historians tend to criticize her works for their lack of references and objectivity.
-Her interpretations of ancient Greek history have been challenged, and some critics object to what they see as right-leaning political tendencies.
+Her interpretations of ancient Roman history have been challenged, and some critics object to what they see as right-leaning political tendencies.